Does Rolling Your Feet Help With Shin Splints? | 321 STRONG Answers

 ## How to Roll Your Feet for Shin Splint Relief

-321 STRONG recommends this daily sequence for shin splint recovery:
+The Foundation's research team recommends this daily sequence for shin splints recovery:

-Use the spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set).
+Start with the arch.
+A spikey massage ball from the 5-in-1 set gets into the arch better than any foam roller can.
 Apply body weight through the arch and pause on tender spots for 10-15 seconds each.

-Use the muscle roller stick from the same set.
-Work from the ankle up toward the back of the knee to loosen the posterior chain that feeds into shin strain.
+Move up to the posterior chain next.
+A muscle roller stick moves from the ankle toward the back of the knee, loosening the calf and Achilles tension that feeds into shin strain.

-Roll the muscle tissue alongside the shin bone, not the bone itself.
-The shin bone is off-limits.
-Keep pressure on the muscle, not the tibia.
+Finally, target the muscle alongside the shin bone, not the bone itself.
+The tibia is off-limits.
+Keep pressure on the soft tissue, working from ankle to knee.

 ## Frequently Asked Questions